lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 Essentially we want to run `bundle exec jekyll build --destination /var/www/html` automatically on the server every time we `git push` changes to it.

-In the repo on your local machine, add a git remote pointing to the version on the remote server, e.g.:
+In the repo on your local machine, add a Git remote pointing to the version on the remote server, e.g.:

 ```shell
 git remote add jekyll alex@123.456.789:/path/to/jekyll/site
 ```

-We can use [git hooks](https://githooks.com/) to run our Jekyll build every time we push changes:
+We can use [Git hooks](https://githooks.com/) to run our Jekyll build every time we push changes:

 >Git hooks are scripts that Git executes before or after events such as: commit, push, and receive.
 Git hooks are a built-in feature - no need to download anything.
 Git hooks are run locally.

 Git hooks live in the `.git/hooks` directory in your repo.
 There will already be a number of examples in there, you can either delete them or leave them be.

-The files are named after different events git recognizes; the script inside the file will execute whenever that particular event occurs.
-(If you're like me you might have assumed the event we're looking for is `post-commit` but no, that's something else.
-The event we want is `post-receive`.)
+The files are named after different events Git recognizes; the script inside the file will execute whenever that particular event occurs.
+If you're like me you might have assumed the event we're looking for is `post-commit` but you'd be wrong.
+The event we want is `post-receive`.

 We want to create a file called `post-receive` in the `.git/hooks` directory on the remote machine containing the following bash script: